9ssi7/cillop/README.md

 Cillop is a scalable and modular application architecture designed for building robust and maintainable applications.

+For detailed explanation on how things work, checkout the [ssibrahimbas's Medium Text](https://ssibrahimbas.medium.com/the-cillop-architecture-675ff2102b5a)

  ![The Architecture Overview](./__readme__/cillop.drawio.png)

 ## Directory Structure 📂